Applies To

-If you created a useful Copilot prompt and you'd like to keep using it, you can ask Copilot to run it for you later so you won't have to remember to run it yourself.
-You can schedule it to run at set times and frequencies.
+If you created a useful Copilot prompt and you'd like to keep using it, you can schedule it to run automatically.
+No need to remember to run it each time.
+Just set the time and frequency, and Copilot will take care of the rest.

-Note: To schedule prompts, you'll need to use m365.cloud.microsoft/chat, Microsoft 365 Copilot Chat in Microsoft Teams, or Microsoft Outlook for the web and Desktop.
-You'll also need the following licenses: Microsoft 365 Copilot and Standard Microsoft Power Automate.
-In addition, optional connected experiences must be turned on in your account privacy settings.
+Note: To schedule prompts, you'll need to use m365.cloud.microsoft/chat, Microsoft 365 Copilot in Microsoft Teams, or Microsoft Outlook for the web and Desktop.
+A Microsoft 365 Copilot license is required.
+Scheduled prompts will be on by default unless you or your admin has disabled Optional connected experiences.

 Create a scheduled prompt